Mdsomratakbor/Angular-Tutorial/NgRx.md

 ### 5. What are Actions in NgRX?
 `Actions are one of the main building blocks in NgRx.
 Actions express unique events that happen throughout your application.
 Actions are objects that extend the NgRx Action class with a 'type' property.
 They have an optional 'payload' property (naming is up to you but the standard is to name it 'payload') for sending in data to the effect/reducer and are dispatched by the store to either run an effect or change state in a reducer.`

+### 6. What are States in NgRX?
+`State is a single, immutable data structure.
+Actions describe state changes.
+Pure functions called reducers take the previous state and the next action to compute the new state.
+State accessed with the Store , an observable of state and an observer of actions.`